sandialabs/NuMAD/docs/_build/html/_sources/introduction/publications.rst.txt

 Publications
 ============

-WEC-Sim Publications
+NuMAD Publications
 ^^^^^^^^^^^^^^^^^^^^

-..
-TODO update. this list only goes up to 2018

-Here is a list of publications written by the WEC-Sim multi-lab team about the development and application of the WEC-Sim code:
+Here is a list of publications written by the NuMAD team about the development and application of NuMAD:

 [1] Camarena, E., Anderson, E., Paquette, J., Bortolotti, P., Feil, R., & Johnson, N. (2021).
 Land-based wind turbines with flexible rail transportable blades–Part II: 3D FEM design optimization of the rotor blades.
 Wind Energy Science Discussions, 1-28.